img 1061

 This is the Marantz CD-52mk2 SE finished, serviced and ready to go again for another few years of service.

 I don’t know what “too old” means to some, but it means nothing at all to me, other than the old thing is likely to be well-made.
-“Throw away” is advice I’ve very occasionally given, for equipment that is even cheaper than this, or where parts are not available so that it cannot be economically repaired.
+“Throw away” is advice I’ve very occasionally given, for equipment that is even cheaper than this, or where parts are not available, so that it cannot be economically repaired.

 This player can be repaired very affordably.
-The repair is straightforward and I keep a box of the necessary parts in stock for this reason, so if anyone ever tells you an older Marantz player from this series is not repairable, too old and to throw it away, you’ll know to get a second opinion.
+The repair is straightforward, and I keep a box of the necessary parts in stock for this reason, so if anyone ever tells you an older Marantz player from this series is not repairable, too old, and to throw it away, you’ll know to get a second opinion.

-Anyway, the owner was amazed when I told him I had a box of these gear/belt sets in stock and that it’s a very routine repair.
+Anyway, the owner was amazed when I told him I had a box of these gear/belt sets in stock and that it’s a routine repair.
 I don’t think he believed me at first, based on his previous conversations.
 He does now!

 I generally find that most players above a few hundred dollars at the time are worth repairing, as long as those repairs are mechanical.
 If this CD-52 had needed a new laser, for example, that would have been a different story.
 That said, I keep dozens of NOS and new lasers in stock as well because many players needing new lasers are very viable to repair.